+General Education Core requirements can be found in the Academic Policies and Procedures section of the Catalog.
 Some courses listed below may fulfill general education requirements.
-General Education Core requirements can be found in the Academic Policies and Procedures section of the Catalog.

-Check course descriptions in the back of the catalog for appropriate prerequisite and co-requisite associations.
+Check course descriptions in the back of the catalog for appropriate prerequisite and corequisite associations.